-- Democratic Member of Congress
+* Democratic Member of Congress

-- Member of the Congressional Progressive Caucus
+* Member of the Congressional Progressive Caucus

-- Defended the Marxist dictatorship in Nicaragua during the 1980s
+* Defended the Marxist dictatorship in Nicaragua during the 1980s

-- Former executive director of EMILY’s List
+* Former executive director of EMILY’s List

 From May 27 to June 1, 2007, DeLauro toured Havana, Cuba “to examine the transition that is occurring in Cuba and the impact of that transition on U.S. policy, as well as to examine agriculture and trade with the island.”
-Accompanying her on the trip were such notables as former Washington, DC mayor Marion Barry and Congressman Jesse Jackson, Jr. A few days later, DeLauro urged an end to U.S. trade and travel sanctions against Cuba.
+Accompanying her on the trip were such notables as former Washington, D.C. mayor Marion Barry and Congressman Jesse Jackson Jr. A few days later, DeLauro urged an end to U.S. trade and travel sanctions against Cuba.

 In 2009 it was learned that for the previous five years, DeLauro had allowed multi-millionaire congressman Rahm Emanuel to live rent-free in her Capitol Hill townhouse.
 Emanuel had failed to report this arrangement on any of his financial-disclosure forms, as congressional ethics rules require.

-DeLauro is a member of the Congressional Progressive Caucus in the House of Representatives.
-According to Americans for Democratic Action, she votes with the Left 95 to 100 percent of the time.
+DeLauro is a member not only of the Democratic Party, but also of the Working Families Party.
+According to Americans for Democratic Action, she votes with the political Left 95 to 100 percent of the time.